pyRiemann/pyRiemann-qiskit/doc/introduction.rst

 classification with Riemannian geometry.
 A use case would be to use vectorized covariance matrices in the TangentSpace as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.
+`pyRiemann-qiskit` also introduces a quantum version of the famous MDM algorithm.

 Quantum drawbacks
 ================================